The Germans were the first in Sarona

 The Germans were met with a lot of difficulties.
-The agricultural practices that they learned from Germany were not suitable for Israel.
+Even though they got it right with using eucalyptus trees to dry up the swamp land, the agricultural practices that they learned from Germany, in general, were not suitable for Israel.
 Everything including the soil and the weather was different.
-In addition, the Sarona area was swampy and was plagued with diseases such as malaria.

 Most of the time, the Germans had good relations with the Jews and the Arabs.
 The British came to Israel in 1917 and they saw Germans here.
 They decided to put the Germans in detention camps in Egypt.
 They were allowed to come back only later in 1920-21.

 When they came back to Sarona the Germans saw that everything has changed.
 The British soldiers used and destroyed their houses.
 Household equipment and tools were stolen.
 So they had to reconstruct the colony in Sarona again.

 The Nazis come to power in Germany

 Everything was good until the Nazis came to power in Germany in 1933.
 As time passed, the templers as a whole became less religious.
 More and more templers adopted Nazi ideology, especially the youngsters.
 The young templers went to high school in Germany.
 They came back to Sarona stuffed up with Nazi ideologies.
 They even started a branch of the Nazi party in Sarona.
 Finally, the Nazis were really here in Israel.